 5. A product you can feel good about buying!
-The company that produces Diva Cups is an excellent one that advocates for women’s health.

 3.They can be difficult to clean due to the writing and etching on it, as well as the holes which give greater suction.
 Some people recommend using an old toothbrush, or a toothpick at the end of your cycle to get all the little bits out.
-See: Deep Cleaning a Menstrual Cup.

 4.It’s quite long and not great for those with a low cervix (we recommend the FemmyCycle Low Cervix Model instead).

 5.The stem, at 70 mm is shorter than other brands, which can sometimes make it difficult to remove.
 If you find removal difficult with this period cup, you might want to consider the Cleo Cup.

 6. It’s a little bit expensive than some of the other period cups.

 7. The colour isn’t that appealing to some because it will discolour after a few cycles.
 However, there is a benefit to this as well-no dyes used in the manufacturing process leads to a more “natural” product.
 After all, it doesn’t really matter what colour it is, as long as it is safe to use.

 8. They don’t accept returns for used products.

 It Keeps Falling Out!

 Some women have the experience of their sanitary cup falling out.
 It can be a scary, messy situation and one that should certainly be avoided if possible.
 Here are a couple reason why your period ucp might be falling out of you: